Guided & Self-guided Trekking Holidays Terms & Conditions

 Cancellation by you

 Should you need to cancel you will need to inform Mont Blanc Treks Ltd in writing.
-We recommend you take out cancellation insurance (see insurance section).
+We recommend you take out cancellation insurance .

 Travel, Medical & Mountain Evacuation Insurance

 You will need full travel & holiday insurance suitable for a trekking holiday, this will need to be organised by you before the trek starts.
-It is essential that you have the correct insurance in case of a medical emergency on the mountain, as rescue can be costly.
+It is essential that you have the correct insurance that covers you if you need to cancel your trip beforehand & also in case of a medical emergency on the mountain, as rescue can be costly.
 Rescue in France & Italy is usually not charged, depending on the circumstances.
 In Switzerland, however you will always be asked to pay, and this could be several thousand Swiss francs, especially if helicopters are involved.
 The cost of hospitalisation and subsequent care is normally the most expensive part of any accident if you do not have the correct cover and are hospitalized without insurance, the cost could easily run to tens of thousands of pounds.
 It is your responsibility to take out the correct level of insurance and we accept no responsibility for any costs that occur because of inadequate insurance.
 Please ask for further information if you are not sure.

 Guided trekking documentation & the UIMLA Trekking Leaders Decisions